httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 users.
 In particular, two collaborating servers can often track users without using cookies at all by injecting identifying information into dynamic URLs.

+## Cookie policy {#cookie-policy}

+User agents MAY enforce a cookie policy consisting of restrictions on how cookies may be used or ignored (see {{ignoring-cookies}}).

+A cookie policy may govern which domains or parties, as in first and third parties (see {{third-party-cookies}}), for which the user agent will allow cookie access.
+The policy can also define limits on cookie size, cookie expiry, and the number of cookies per domain or in total.

+The goal of a restrictive cookie policy is often to improve security or privacy.
+User agents often allow users to change the cookie policy (see {{user-controls}}).

 ## User Controls {#user-controls}

 User agents SHOULD provide users with a mechanism for managing the cookies